Active platform features

 * For the operator-mutating UI surface — namespaces, datasources, owners, tags, roles, policies → see [Management](/features/management.md).

-* For the operator-side configuration keys behind the five subsystems → see [Configure ODD Platform](/configuration-and-deployment/odd-platform.md).
+* For the operator-side configuration keys behind the six subsystems → see [Configure ODD Platform](/configuration-and-deployment/odd-platform.md).

-* For the API surface behind the five subsystems → see [API Reference](/developer-guides/api-reference.md).
-Per-subsystem sub-pages: [Alerts](/developer-guides/api-reference/alerts.md), [Data Collaboration](/developer-guides/api-reference/data-collaboration.md).
-The Activity Feed, GenAI, and notifications dispatch APIs are documented inline on each active-platform-features sub-page where they apply.
+* For the API surface behind the six subsystems → see [API Reference](/developer-guides/api-reference.md).
+Per-subsystem sub-pages: [Alerts](/developer-guides/api-reference/alerts.md), [Data Collaboration](/developer-guides/api-reference/data-collaboration.md), [GenAI](/developer-guides/api-reference/genai.md).
+The Activity Feed, Metrics Ingestion, and notifications dispatch APIs are documented inline on each active-platform-features sub-page where they apply.

 * For the broader catalog vocabulary (Data Entity, ODDRN, Plugin, Push adapter) → see [Main Concepts](/introduction/main-concepts.md).